Sailor of the King: Plot

-Alternate endings
+Alternative endings

 The film is unusual for its period in that, for the American version, two different endings were filmed, one in which Brown survives and another in which he is killed.
 These were both shown in cinemas, and audiences were asked to choose which they preferred.

 Both endings are also shown when the film is broadcast on British television (e.g. FilmFour).

 First ending

 The landing party searches the island for Brown, as the camera pans to his dead body.
 The action then cuts to London and an honours investiture, where Saville receives a knighthood for his actions.
 Brown was found dead by the landing party and was awarded a Victoria Cross posthumously, presented to his mother.
 She is revealed to be the former Lucinda Bentley, who had moved to Canada after her tryst with Saville.
 She and Saville meet before she goes to accept her son's medal.